abelardopardo/ontask_b/docs_src/Install/index.rst

 Plugins
 *******

 OnTask allows also the inclusion of arbitrary Python modules to execute and transform the data stored in a workflow.
 The Python code in the plugins is executed the same interpreter and execution environment as the rest of the platform.
 Thus, **use this functionality to execute only code that is fully trusted**.
-There is nothing preventing a plugin to run malicious code (think ``system.exec('rm -rf /')``, so use at your own risk.
+There is nothing preventing a plugin to run malicious code, so use at your own risk.
 To configure the execution of plugins follow these steps:

 1. Create a folder at any location in your instance of OnTask to store the Python modules.
 OnTask assumes that each directory in that folder contains a Python module (that is, a folder with a file ``__init__.py`` inside).